 We’re all so preoccupied with getting what we want, that almost no one stops to think about why we want it in the first place.
 Not so for René Girard, a twentieth-century French anthropologist who developed the theory of Mimetic Desire.
 He proposed that we want things because other people want them.
-Whether it’s ordering the same drink as a friend in a bar, or buying the same furniture as your neighbor (66% of people do!), we look to ‘models’ to decide what is worth wanting.
+Whether it’s ordering the same drink as a friend in a bar, buying the same furniture as your neighbor (66% of people do!), or developing shared interests with your family, we look to ‘models’ to decide what is worth wanting.

-Models are people who seem farther up on the path we’re on – they could be celebrities, friends or neighbors.
-They must be similar enough to us for their desires to be relevant, but they possess some quality or status that we do not.
-Mimesis as an evolutionary strategy makes sense: if someone similar but superior to us is doing something, the risk that it’s the wrong thing to do is significantly decreased.
+Models are people who seem farther up on the path we’re on – they could be celebrities, friends or neighbors – not necessarily better in every way, but observably successful along a dimension we care about.
+They must be similar enough to us for their desires to be relevant, but they must possess some quality or status that we do not.
+It’s a common reaction when reading Girard to think “I’m not that easily influenced”, but once you see it, you start to see it everywhere, including in yourself.
+In popular culture being an independent thinker is prized, but in reality on most topics people prefer the comfort of following the crowd, subconsciously or not.
+Emulating the wants and desires of others shouldn’t be anything to be ashamed of.
+In fact Mimesis as an evolutionary strategy makes perfect sense: if someone similar but superior to us is doing something, the risk that it’s the wrong thing to do is significantly decreased!
 It also works in reverse: we’ll often decide to take the opposite action of someone that we dislike: we’re still modeling their behavior by doing the opposite.

 Name | Link | Type |